 Operational Objectives (OO) What is a measure of success?
-Please use quantitative (Key Performance) and qualitative indicators, and link them to a point in time Which is the data source and methodology used [project data, study,] Who is responsible for monitoring and providing the data / information?
+Please use quantitative (Key Performance) and qualitative indicators, and link them to a point in time Which is the data source and methodology used [project data, study,] Who is re- sponsible for monitoring and providing the data / informa- tion?
 When will it be collected?
-Baseline and target Enable trustworthy interaction between all traffic participants and CCAM by 2028.
-Number of successfully demonstrated new functionalities for trustworthy interaction between road users, vehicles, infrastructure and services delivered by CCAM projects CORDIS, CINEA, CCAM partnership database, periodical survey, Partnership association, CSA Baseline: results of H2020 projects (TrustVehicle, ADAS&ME, Mediator, AutoMate, SUaaVE, interact, BRAVE) to build upon, considering latest advances in science and technology, e.g. in human behavioural models, use of virtual and augmented reality etc. Target: Three or more vehicle-internal and/or external new HMI functionalities successfully demonstrated in various traffic scenarios and enabling safe and efficient interplay of CAVs with other road users incl. pedestrians and two-wheeler riders Recommendations for user-centric extension of the European Statement of Principles on the design of human-machine interface ESoP towards automated vehicles are available by 2028.

-Accepted safety standards for automated mobility on public roads by 2027.
+Baseline and target Enable trustworthy inter- action between all traffic participants and CCAM by 2028.
+Number of successfully demon- strated new functionalities for trustworthy interaction between road users, vehicles, infrastruc- ture and services delivered by CCAM projects CORDIS, CINEA, CCAM partner- ship database, periodical survey, Partnership association, CSA Baseline: results of H2020 projects (TrustVehicle, ADAS&ME, Mediator, AutoMate, SUaaVE, interact, BRAVE) to build upon, considering latest advances in science and technology, e.g. in human behavioural models, use of virtual and augmented reality etc. Target: Three or more vehicle-internal and/or external new HMI functionalities successfully demonstrated in various traffic scenarios and enabling safe and efficient interplay of CAVs with other road users incl. pedestrians and two- wheeler riders Recommendations for user-centric extension of the European Statement of Principles on the design of human- machine interface ESoP towards automated vehicles are available by 2028 Accepted safety standards for automated mobility on public roads by 2027.
 Number of large-scale demonstrations applying safety standards prepared by CCAM projects.
-CORDIS, CINEA, CCAM partnership database, periodical survey, Partnership association, CSA Baseline 2021: No directly applicable safety standards available Targets: 2026, safety standards recommendations available Availability of safety standards recommendations.
+CORDIS, CINEA, CCAM partner- ship database, periodical survey, Partnership association, CSA Baseline 2021: No directly applicable safety standards available Targets: 2026, safety standards recommendations available Availability of safety standards recommendations.
 Target: Three or more large-scale demonstrations until 2028 apply safety standards prepared by CCAM projects Common methodologies available to validate the safe system function of CCAM use cases by 2026.
-Application of methodologies and tools for the safety validation of CCAM, as developed in the CCAM Partnership CORDIS, CINEA, CCAM partnership database, periodical survey, Partnership association, CSA Baseline: H2020 results on validation methodologies: HEADSTART methodology based on national efforts (PEGASUS, VVMethods, MOVE/MOSAR and StreetWise), international cooperation (SIPAdus, SAKURA) and EU projects (e.g. L3Pilot, ENSEMBLE and HiDrive).
-Target: All relevant CCAM projects beyond 2026 apply common methodologies and tools for the safety validation of CCAM systems accepted by the relevant stakeholders by 2026 Large-scale demonstration Number of demonstration sites CORDIS, CINEA, CCAM Partnership Baseline: 0 CCAM projects in 2021 of user-oriented and well-integrated CCAM solutions for mobility of people and goods in at least 30 demonstration sites across Europe by 2030. with explicit results on user orientation and mobility integration as well as explicit results on new freight and logistics concepts. partnership database, periodical survey, association, CSA Target: 30 or more demonstration sites for people mobility, freight and logistic by 2030
+Application of methodologies and tools for the safety valida- tion of CCAM, as developed in the CCAM Partnership CORDIS, CINEA, CCAM partner- ship database, periodical survey, Partnership association, CSA Baseline: H2020 results on validation methodologies: HEADSTART methodology based on national efforts (PEGASUS, VVMethods, MOVE/ MOSAR and StreetWise), international cooperation (SIPAdus, SAKURA) and EU projects (e.g. L3Pilot, ENSEMBLE and HiDrive).
+Target: All relevant CCAM projects beyond 2026 apply common methodologies and tools for the safety validation of CCAM systems accepted by the relevant stakeholders by 2026 Large-scale demonstra- tion of user-oriented and well-integrated CCAM solutions for mobility of people and goods in at least 30 demonstration sites across Europe by 2030.Number of demonstration sites with explicit results on user orientation and mobility integra- tion as well as explicit results on new freight and logistics concepts.
+CORDIS, CINEA, CCAM partner- ship database, periodical survey, Partnership association, CSA Baseline: 0 CCAM projects in 2021 Target: 30 or more demonstration sites for people mobility, freight and logistic by 2030